JoaoGFarias/JoaoGFarias.github.io/_posts/2019-02-01-postman_runner.markdown

 author: João Farias
 version: 1.0.0
 tags: api-testing postman postman-series
-description: Let's learn how to run a manifold of Postman requests
+description: Let's learn how to run all Postman requests with ONE click
 ---

 ## In the last episode...